 There are actually several causes of black toenails, some that are more likely than others for runners.
-But it’s important to have a good idea of what caused your black toenails because some causes are serious and need medical attention.
+It’s important to have a good idea of what caused your black toenails.
+Some causes are serious and need medical attention.

 This is the most likely cause for a runner.
 Black toenails can occur when your toenails are constantly taking a beating, typically the result from running on a regular basis and/or running long distances.

 They can also occur as a result of wearing any type of ill-fitting footwear or loosely-laced shoes.
 This is especially bad if it’s coupled with running a lot.
 In particular, more downhill running means more bruised/black toenails as the foot slides forward.